-NLC supports and informs city leaders and stakeholders interested in improving public safety and reforming the juvenile justice system to encourage the widespread adoption of evidence-based practices and ensure the fair treatment of all youth.
+NLC supports and informs city leaders and stakeholders in improving public safety and reforming the juvenile justice system to encourage the use of evidence-based practices and ensure the fair treatment of all youth.

 By identifying proven local practices and translating those into concrete steps cities can take, we work to empower cities to take a more comprehensive role in the national movement to improve the juvenile justice system.